eCrowneEng/FRG-SH/README.md

 ## About
 FlexRingGauge is a device that aims to be a meter with a display and a configurable sweep to display measurements.

-While in theory the device is not tied to SimHub, this firmware makes emulates an Arduino board that has been flashed with the SimHub firmware.
+While in theory the device is not tied to SimHub, this firmware emulates an Arduino board that has been flashed with the SimHub firmware.

 ## Required components
 - 24 RGB LED Ring - aka "NeoPixel"